From the CDC to emerging infectious disease publics: The long-now of polarizing and complex health crises: Findings

-While the racial disparities theme showed a change-point trending downwards early in the pandemic, we have identified a cluster focused on race challenges in the pandemic, described in more detail in \S\ref{subsec:racial_disp}.
-To determine if there were any change-points specific to the racial disparity cluster, we repeated the PELT analysis, specifically for the Cluster 1 subset.
-This is presented in Figure \ref{fig:race_cluster}.
-As you can see, there is a continuous focus on Topic 40: COVID racial disparities throughout most the duration of this analysis (note that the duration for the cluster is not the same as the rest of the dataset because it covers a subset of 121 users).
-This shows that flashpoints detected on the community level could be different than those that represent a specific set of stakeholders forming an interest public of their own - in this case, the healthcare equity public.
+The two PELT-detected time series reveal distinct temporal patterns in race-related discourse across the Twitter public (top) and Cluster 1 (bottom), which centers on COVID-related racial disparities.
+While race discourse in the broader public shows a sharp early decline, Cluster 1 maintains focused engagement with racial issues throughout the pandemic, as detailed in \S\ref{subsec:racial_disp}.
+This shows that flashpoints detected on the community level could be different than those that represent a specific set of stakeholders forming an interest public of their own - in this case, a healthcare equity public.

-The next change-point is for Topic 1: Using COVID data to counter the idea that it is a hoax.
-We found that there are two change points, one on the 21\textsuperscript{st} of January 2020 and the other is on 31\textsuperscript{st} 2020.
-Both these change-points show a downward and significant trend suggesting that this topic peaked between two dates.
-Topic 48 (Hydroxychloroquine and Ivermectin controversy) was one of the main topics associated with the first change-point.
-As the name suggests, this topic focused on the veracity (or lack thereof), of the use of these two drugs to treat COVID.
-While some Tweets were sharing information showing their lack of efficacy, less traditional links were also shared about the need to use these medications that are available on the market.

-Both change points for Topic 1 increased the discussion of Topic 62 (social distancing guidelines).
-Topics 59 (parody of CDC guidelines), 57 (facial hair and mask guidelines), and 34 (news reflecting the role of the CDC in managing the pandemic) are associated with both change-points.
-These topics focus on the guidelines shared by the CDC as the effects of the COVID emergency become clearer.
-While some Tweets focused their framing on taking COVID more seriously given the seriousness of COVID,

-Finally, one of the change-points in the Testing Theme (see Figure \ref{fig:PELT_themes}) focused on the lack of available COVID tests and the low accuracy of the available test (see details in \S\ref{sec:covid_test}).